Can I Use My Will to Distribute Insurance Proceeds?

 This also means that you have “given” away the benefits of your policy to your beneficiaries, and thus you cannot override the trust nomination using a will.

-The insurance proceeds also do not form part of your estate upon your death.
-This means that upon your death, the insurance proceeds will not be distributed by your executor(s) according to your will (as mentioned above).
+Further, the insurance proceeds do not form part of your estate upon your death.
+Hence, upon your death, the insurance proceeds will not be distributed by your executor(s) according to your will (as mentioned above).

 A trust nomination may however be revoked with the trustee or nominee’s prior written consent.